Jaseci-Labs/jaseci/jaseci_kit/README.md

             * `wiki`: trained on wikipedia data
             * `legal`: trained on legal documents
     * Returns: "[Model Loaded] : <model_name>"
+* **Input data file `text_seg.json`**
+    ```
+    {
+        "text": "There was once a king of Scotland whose name was Robert Bruce.
+He needed to be both brave and wise because the times in which he lived were wild and rude.
+The King of England was at war with him and had led a great army into Scotland to drive him out of the land.
+Battle after battle had been fought.
+Six times Bruce had led his brave little army against his foes and six times his men had been beaten and driven into flight.
+At last his army was scattered, and he was forced to hide in the woods and in lonely places among the mountains.
+One rainy day, Bruce lay on the ground under a crude shed listening to the patter of the drops on the roof above him.
+He was tired and unhappy.
+He was ready to give up all hope.
+It seemed to him that there was no use for him to try to do anything more.
+As he lay thinking, he saw a spider over his head making ready to weave her web.
+He watched her as she toiled slowly and with great care.
+Six times she tried to throw her frail thread from one beam to another, and six times it fell short.
+'Poor thing,' said Bruce: 'you, too, know what it is to fail.
+But the spider did not lose hope with the sixth failure.
+With still more care, she made ready to try for the seventh time.
+Bruce almost forgot his own troubles as he watched her swing herself out upon the slender line.
+Would she fail again?
+No!
+The thread was carried safely to the beam and fastened there."
+    }
+    ```
 #### Example Jac Usage:
 ```jac
 walker text_seg_example {